one-eyed-bat/Ovale-website/README.md

 # Ovale-website
-Our test website for hosting on IPFS
+Buildng an educational website to share knowledge for all.